A New More Amazing Spiderman?

-Referring to casting, the choice of Jacob Batalon as Peter Parker’s friend and comic-relief sidekick, Ned, was fantastic.
-Rather than just serving as a comedic element, he adds character development to the main protagonist – acting as the foil to the superhuman side of Peter Parker.
+Referring to casting, the choice of Jacob Batalon is fantastic.
+He serves as Peter Parker’s friend and comic-relief sidekick, Ned.
+Rather than just serving as a comedic element, he adds character development to the main protagonist.
+Therefore he acts as the foil to the superhuman side of Peter Parker.
 Michael Keaton, as the villainous Vulture, also performs admirably despite limited screen time.

 Unlike other villains in the Marvel Cinema pantheon, Vulture was a villain with an understandable goal and backstory.
 His motivations are clearly explained across the whole film.
 With this element of his character tied into an interesting plot twist.
 Vulture may be a villain, but he is a villain out of necessity rather than evil desire.